Convex-Dev/design/cad/026_lisp/README.md

 - A *superset of JSON* for easy interoperability with web based systems
 - Immutable persistent data structures with automatic structural sharing
 - Binary Blobs for arbitrary user-defined data and interoperability with external systems
+- Indexes for database implementations with efficient sorted keys

-Convex Lisp data types map directly to those provided natively by the CVM, for maximum efficiency.
+Convex Lisp directly uses the data types provided natively by the CVM, for maximum efficiency.

-For more detailed specification see [CAD002](../002_values)
+For more detailed specification of CVM data types see [CAD002](../002_values)

 ### Basic Literal values

-Literal values are expressions that evaluate to themselves as a constant.
+Literal values are expressions that evaluate to themselves (as a constant).
 These include numbers, strings, booleans etc.

 #### Integers